fujaba/fulibScenarios/src/test/scenarios/studentAffairs/seGroup/SEGroupPMScenario.md

 There is an Assignment with topic PartyApp Scenarios and with seClass Modeling and with 10 points and with solutions easyDone.

-There is an Achievement with id alicePMDone and with solutions easyDone.

-Alice has achievements alicePMDone.